akkadotnet/Akka.Persistence.Sql/docs/articles/configuration.md

       # The database schema, table names, and column names configuration mapping.
       # The details are described in their respective configuration block below.
       # If set to "sqlite", "sql-server", "mysql", or "postgresql",
-      # column names will be compatible with Akka.Persistence.Sql
+      # column names will be compatible with legacy Akka.NET persistence sql plugins
       table-mapping = default

       # Default serializer used as manifest serializer when applicable and payload serializer when